-We’ve all experienced the positive impact of being recognized, and the negative impact of neglect at work.
-Recognition can motivate us and make us feel more connected to our organization, while lack of recognition can cause us to disengage.
-This is because we don’t just want to know that our work is valued, we want to know that we are valued as people too.
+We’ve all experienced the positive impact of being recognized and the negative impact of being neglected at work.
+Recognition can motivate us and make us feel more connected to our organization, while a lack of recognition can cause us to disengage.
+This is because we don't just want to know that our work is valued, we want to know that we are valued as people too.

 While I’m not on our People team (I’m a customer success coach), I’m fortunate to work at a company that encourages positive change to come from anywhere.
 With support from my mentor and director, I developed an hour-long workshop based on Paul White & Gary Chapman's "5 Languages of Appreciation in the Workplace" & Motivation by Appreciation model.

 If you’re wondering why I chose to focus on appreciation when the question asked about “recognition,” it’s a great question.
 A critical step in progressing from understanding employee feedback to taking action is digging into the root cause of why employees respond a certain way to a given question.
 In my internal discussions, it was evident that part of the reason for our score was that people weren’t feeling valued on a day-to-day basis.
 While the distinction between recognition and appreciation is more gray than black and white, focusing on appreciation helped us focus on what was within our control every day.

 Over the next month, I ran sessions of this workshop across our San Francisco office and for our global customer success team with the goal of fostering a culture of appreciation.